All About Shiplap

 - Fake shiplap gives the appearance of shiplap, but it is really just planks of wood installed with small gaps in between.

 The benefit of fake shiplap is that it is very easy and cheap to make yourself, by ripping large sheets of plywood down.
 However, with a little more effort you can still make the overlapping real stuff yourself too!
 We did this for our plywood shiplap wall by using a router to cut the edges down so they overlapped.

 Where can I buy shiplap?

-If you don’t want to go the make it yourself route, you can by pre-made shiplap at most big box home improvement stores and online retailers.
+If you don’t want to go the make-it-yourself route, you can buy pre-made shiplap at most big box home improvement stores and online retailers.
 Here are some great options: